Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of -modules

 \section{Infinite loop space theory of $S$-modules}

 We recall what we need of the theory of $\bbL$-spectra and $S$-modules, referring to \cite{EKMM} as our primary source (see also \citelist{\cite{LMS}\cite{E_infty_rings}\cite{RANT1}}).
-By a spectrum we mean a (LMS) spectrum $E$ indexed on our fixed universe $U$ of real inner product spaces such that the structure maps $E_{V} \arr \Omega^{W - V} E_{W}$ are homeomorphisms, as in \cite{LMS}.
-We denote the category of spectra by $\sS$.
+By a spectrum we mean a (LMS) spectrum $E$ indexed on a universe $U'$ of real inner product spaces such that the structure maps $E_{V} \arr \Omega^{W - V} E_{W}$ are homeomorphisms, as in \cite{LMS}.
+We denote the category of spectra indexed on $U'$ by $\sS^{U'}$.
+Recall that we have fixed a universe $U$, and we will work with the category $\sS = \sS^{U}$ of spectra indexed on $U$.
 There is a monad $\bbL$ on spectra defined using the twisted half-smash product: